elgw/dotter/README.md

    * A not so portable solution would be to use an external library with mutextes, semaphores etc.

+* Added `df_ls_dapi()` to list nm files and see if they map to unique DAPI files.
+This is to detect possible overwritten nm-files caused by the bug.

 # 0.559
  * Changed `df_relocateTif` so that XYZ.nm always points to a `/folder/dapi_XYZ.tif` file.